Go Back

 Method

-2. In a large Dutch oven, heat bacon grease or avocado oil over medium heat.
+2. In a large Dutch oven, heat about 2 tablespoons of bacon grease or avocado oil over medium heat.
 Add sliced yellow onions, diced carrots, diced celery, and mushrooms.
-Sauté for about 10 minutes until the onions are soft and caramelized.
+Sauté for about 10 minutes until golden brown and fragrant.

-3. Stir in minced garlic and cook for an additional minute.
-Then, add tomato paste and cook for 2 minutes.
+3. Add minced garlic and stir for an additional minute.
+Incorporate 2 tablespoons of tomato paste and cook for 2 minutes.

-4. Deglaze the pot with red wine, scrape the bottom, and add chicken stock, fish sauce, gelatin, thyme, bay leaves, and Worcestershire sauce.
+4. Pour in 1 cup of red wine and scrape browned bits.
+Then add 1 cup of chicken stock, fish sauce (if using), gelatin, thyme, bay leaves, and Worcestershire sauce.

-5. Bring to a boil, then reduce to a simmer.
-Add beef chunks ensuring they are submerged.
-Add more stock if necessary.
+5. Bring to a gentle boil, add beef chunks, ensuring meat is submerged in the liquid.
+Add more chicken stock if necessary.

-6. Cover and bake in the oven for 3 to 4 hours until the beef is fork-tender.
+6. Cover and bake for 3 to 4 hours, checking occasionally for tenderness.

-8. Simmer thawed pearl onions in butter over medium heat for about 20 minutes until tender.
+8. In a separate saucepan, simmer thawed pearl onions in butter or dairy-free alternative for about 20 minutes until tender.
+Season and set aside.

-10. Hollow out the pearl onions and fill them with caper berries or olives.
-Plate the stew, drizzle with pomegranate sauce and place the 'eyeballs' on top.
+10. Hollow out cooked pearl onions and fill with caper berries or olives.
+Serve the stew, topping with pearl onions and drizzling with pomegranate sauce.

 Nutrition